C0atRack/GE-Collab/documentation/Doc-Linux Setup.md

 	![Skipping adding any features to the container](https://github.com/C0atRack/GE02-Collab/blob/main/images/Doc%20Linux%20DevContainer/Doc-Linux%20DevContainer%2008%20Skip%20Select%20Features.png)
 1. Dev Containers has now created the `devcontainer.json` file within a folder called `.devcontainer`.
 A prompt will appear offering to reopen the folder in Dev Container.
 Click on the button that says **Reopen in container**.
 Visual Studio Code will reload.
 	![Clicking reopen in container](https://github.com/C0atRack/GE02-Collab/blob/main/images/Doc%20Linux%20DevContainer/Doc-Linux%20DevContainer%2009%20Reopen%20in%20Container.png)
 1. Open Visual Studio Code reopens, wait for Dev Containers to finish starting up the Docker container.
 It will take a while to start as it has to pull many Docker images and install extensions to allow for remote debugging.
+While it is opening, click the blue text that says `Starting Dev Container (show log)`.
+This comes in handy for the next step.
 	![Dev Container waiting for Docker](https://github.com/C0atRack/GE02-Collab/blob/main/images/Doc%20Linux%20DevContainer/Doc-Linux%20DevContainer%2010%20Dev%20Container%20Starting.png)
 	![Dev Container waiting for Docker](https://github.com/C0atRack/GE02-Collab/blob/main/images/Doc%20Linux%20DevContainer/Doc-Linux%20DevContainer%2011%20Dev%20Container%20Started.png)
-1. Once you windows looks like the picture below, click on the **+**/**New Terminal Button** at the top of the terminal windows.
+1. Once you windows looks like the picture below, click on the **+**/**New Terminal Button** at the top of the terminal window.
+You can also do this by clicking the **Terminal** tab at the top of the screen and click **New Terminal**.
 You will be dropped into a bash shell inside of the container.
 	![Open new bash shell](https://github.com/C0atRack/GE02-Collab/blob/main/images/Doc%20Linux%20DevContainer/Doc-Linux%20DevContainer%2012%20Open%20New%20Shell.png)
 	![Open new bash shell](https://github.com/C0atRack/GE02-Collab/blob/main/images/Doc%20Linux%20DevContainer/Doc-Linux%20DevContainer%2013%20New%20Shell.png)
 1. (Optionally) You can now check the version of Python using `python3 --version`